abw/badger-database-js/manual/builder_methods.md

 which is called internally to generate the SQL.

-In these example we're assuming that the database is Sqlite which quotes table and columns names using double quotes, e.g. `"user"."id"`.
+In these example we're assuming that the database is Sqlite which quotes table and columns names using double quotes, e.g. `"users"."id"`.
 For Mysql the names will be quoted using backticks.
 Examples that show placeholders also assume Sqlite (and Mysql) which uses question marks, e.g. `?`.
 For Postgress the placeholders are of the form `$1`,